MartinBINARD/MartinBinard_6_05102021/README.md

 # Change done

-* Add new instructions to README.md.
+* Add new weak password message when user signup.
+* Add mongoose-unique-validator message in browser console when email user signup is already created.

 # WEBSITE LINK